rohit12crj/Study-Notes/AWS/ECS/notes.md

 ✅ Difference betwwen alb health check in target group vs halth check in ecs task definition ? what options presnet in health check

 ---
 ✅ Explain dockerfile expose option for ports --> mapped to ecs task definition container to host mapping --> mapped to ALB listener port & tagret grp port .
-ALB listener & taget group ports acn be different . there is a port override option also.
+ALB listener & taget group ports can be different . there is a port override option also.

 ---
 ✅ task role vs task exection role in ECS